variablecolor/sdk/docs/ios-quickstart.md

 ```

 The `VCFCentralDelegate` has a single function that is called once the SDK is ready to use.
+Within this function, you can set the `VCFCentral.connectionManager` delegate in order to
+get connectionManager state updated.

 ```swift
 func onInit(_ err: Error?) {